harshita1025/Decentralized-Identity-Verification-System/README.md

 ## 🔑 Key Features

 - Identity submission with name and metadata (IPFS-based)
-- Status tracking: Pending, Verified, Rejected
+- Status tracking: Pending, Verified or Rejected
 - Verifier role with authority to approve/rejected
 - Fully on chain records decentralized identity verification system